tnichols217/notes/AIQS 100/Reflective Paper/draft.md

 >
 >
 >
-> My newfound skills in analysis and composition are useful for me in simple ways such as being able to communicate and understand more clearly through text as well as complex ways like
+> My newfound skills in analysis and composition are useful for me